sylwestergladki/Car-rental/README.md

 # Car-rental

-Car-rental is a simple backend for car rental made for improve my programming skills.
+Car-rental is a simple REST API for car rental made for improve my programming skills.

 ## Tools & technologies I've used
 - Spring boot